Trees

 Violet/White Iris

 Another of the bearded irises with a fleshy tuber and striking bi-coloured flowers.
 See the section on dividing and replanting irises with fleshy tubers above.
 Plant in well-drained soil in sun.
 Drought tolerant as well as deer resistant. $3.
-1 pot.
+1 pot flowering now.

 Kaffir Lilies